TZstatsADS/Fall2018-Project2-sec2proj2_grp3/README.md

  We rely on many data sources mainly collected from [NYC open data]( https://opendata.cityofnewyork.us/) and [U.S. government open data](https://data.gov/).

 + **Contribution statement**:
 We had a great experience working together on this project.
 We feel like the progress of our work was timely and efficient mainly due to great team work.
 We conducted many group meetings, brain stormed together on each functionality of our app and listened to every team member's thoughts.
 All team members were highly engaged in each part of this project and conrtibuted equally.
+After we decided the ideas, Jiaxi and Yunsheng focus on writing the code for two panels.
+Yujia and Oded focus on finding and cleaning the data as well as combining and polishing the code.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.